mlitola/TrivialLauncher/README.md

 ### Configuration and launching / stopping programs
 The programs you want to launch can be configured into the config.json file.
-The config.json can be requested with a GET operation to an endpoint /all
+The config.json can be requested with a GET operation to the endpoint /all
 ```
 wget -qO- http://localhost:8080/all

 {"program":[{"name":"Madplay","endpoint":"/madplay","file":"madplay","args":"/home/user/Music/song.mp3"}
 ```
 A program entity consists of four parameters: name, endpoint, file and args.

-Let's say I want to launch a madplay and play some .mp3 file,  then I can configure parameters: { "name" : "Madplay", "endpoint" :
+Let's say I want to launch madplay and play some mp3 file, then I would configure parameters: { "name" : "Madplay", "endpoint" :
 "/madplay", "file" : "madplay", "args" "/home/user/Music/song.mp3" }.

-To test this and launch madplay, we will do a GET operation to the configured endpoint i.e.
+To test this and launch madplay, we will do a GET operation to the configured endpoint /madplay
 ```
 wget -qO- http://localhost:8080/madplay &> /dev/null
 ```